 Our underwriting objective is to develop business within our target market on a prudent and diversified basis and to achieve profitable underwriting results.
-We underwrite automobile business after a periodic review of the client's driving record and claims experience.
-We underwrite property lines based on physical condition, property replacement values, claims experience and other relevant factors.
-We use comprehensive underwriting manuals which detail the practices and procedures used in the determination of the insurance risk for each item to be insured and the decision of whether or not to insure the item.
-The manuals are continually revised for new products and risks undertaken.
-We also use our business intelligence and information technology systems which give us the tools to better segment and underwrite.
+We underwrite automobile business based on annual reviews of the client's driving record and claims experience.
+We underwrite property lines based on location, physical condition, property replacement values, claims experience and other relevant factors.
+Highly trained and experienced underwriters manually underwrite complex risks using comprehensive underwriting manuals which detail the practices and procedures used in the determination of the insurance risk and the decision of whether or not to offer coverage.
+We also leverage our business intelligence system which gives us the tools to better segment and underwrite.
 All employees in the underwriting area are trained and their work is audited on a regular basis.
 Advisors and brokers are compensated, in part, based on the profitability of their portfolio.